Mark Goodlad

 Goodlad was a goalkeeper and began his career at Nottingham Forest, playing on loan at Scarborough, before joining Port Vale in 2000.
-He became the Vale's first choice keeper for a number of seasons until he was forced to retire due to injury in 2008.
-During his time at Vale Park he was made Player of the Year in 2001–02, and also picked up a Football League Trophy winner's medal in 2001.
-In all he made 250 competitive appearances in a ten years professional career, primarily in the third tier of the English Football League.
+He became the Vale's first-choice keeper for several seasons until he was forced to retire due to injury in 2008.
+During his time at Vale Park, he was made Player of the Year in 2001–02 and also picked up a Football League Trophy winner's medal in 2001.
+He made 250 competitive appearances in a ten-year professional career, primarily in the third tier of the English Football League.

 He turned to coaching after retiring as a player, working as a goalkeeping coach at Nottingham Forest, the JCB Academy, the Nike Academy, Barnsley and York City.
-He became an assistant manager at Hartlepool United in February 2023.
+He became an assistant manager at Hartlepool United in February 2023 before leaving in December 2023.

 Playing career

 Nottingham Forest

-Goodlad kept goal for Barnsley schoolboys from the age of eleven to sixteen, spent time at the Rotherham United centre of excellence, and also represented England at under-15 level.
-He turned professional at Nottingham Forest, though did not make a first team appearance during the club's relegation from the Premier League in 1998–99.
-He was though loaned out to Third Division Scarborough in February, and played three games in what was the club's final season of league football.
+Goodlad kept goal for Barnsley schoolboys from the age of eleven to 16, spent time at the Rotherham United centre of excellence, and also represented England at under-15 level.
+He turned professional at Nottingham Forest, though did not make a first-team appearance during the club's relegation from the Premier League in 1998–99.
+He was though loaned out to Third Division Scarborough in February.
+He played three games in the club's final season of league football.